Skip to main content

 Staffing is the past, present, and future of the clinical lab

 Investments in technology can offer major rewards for the right institution but cannot replace investing in personnel.
-As the clinical lab becomes a more complex, efficient, and high-throughput system, top-quality staff become even more essential to reap the benefits of technology investments.
+As the clinical lab becomes a more complex, efficient, and high-throughput system, top-quality staff becomes even more essential to reap the benefits of technology investments.
 The best-run labs may have the most advanced technology throughout their operations, but they only achieve their potential by having top-quality staff in all the key positions.
 Investments in staff and technology cannot be an either/or proposition—you need both to have a great lab.

 About the author